Skip to content

 robot (sim or hardware)

-The two compose through CompositePolicy: MotionBricks emits the joint references, WBC tracks them.
-The 29 joints are keyed by the same canonical ordering as WBC (MOTIONBRICKS_G1_JOINTS is WBC_G1_ALL_JOINTS), so the two name the same joints without a remapping table.
+The two stages run in series: MotionBricks emits the joint references and a tracker consumes them as its input.
+The 29 joints are keyed by the same canonical ordering as WBC (MOTIONBRICKS_G1_JOINTS is WBC_G1_ALL_JOINTS), so the tracker names the same joints without a remapping table.

 Standalone, the policy's output is a kinematic reference - the faithful way to visualise a kinematic generator is to set the synthesised qpos (policy.last_qpos) and run forward kinematics, exactly like the upstream interactive_demo_g1.py.